NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### What Exactly ARE Space and Time? ###

+**Date:** February 24, 2017

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** Last week at FAMUS we saw a presentation on non-Euclidean space-time modeling, and aside from all the neat and weird geometry and complex numbers and so forth, it occurred to me that the very basics associated with all that - the measurement of space and time - are things that by themselves are tricky to define.
+So this FAMUS will try to explain how we measure things.
+Minimal math, lots of history, good stories: it's a great way to end the week. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-02-24.pdf)]

+The faculty guest-to-be-interviewed is also Sal Vera.

 ### Non-Euclidean Geometry: Spacetime Modeling and the Central Problem of Modern Physics ###

 **Date:** February 17, 2017